Empowerment of Women

 Euro-Med Women Network

-The Euro-Med Women Network aims at contributing to the empowerment of women by providing its members with a platform, which facilitates the exchange of best practices, the identification of common challenges and the sharing of experiences, as well as contributes to the identification of projects and partnerships.
+The Euro-Med Women Network, gathering representatives of the quadrilogue (governments, parliaments, local and regional authorities and civil society) from the European and Southern Mediterranean regions, contributes to the empowerment of women by providing its members with a platform to facilitate the exchange of best practices, to identify common challenges and to share experiences, as well as to develop projects and partnerships.

 Firstly addressed in the framework of the Transmediterranean Programme, launched in 1994 and then, through the Intercultural Dialogue programme launched in 2005, the North-South Centre launched in 2011, the North-South Process for the Empowerment of Women (NSPEW), as a result of the Recommendations adopted at the Conference on “Women as agents of change in in the Southern Mediterranean Region” (Rome, 24-25 October 2011).